aponamarev/CarND-MPC-Project/README.md

 ### Timestep Length and Elapsed Duration (N & dt)

 MPC is highly sensitive to the settings of various components of cost function as well as dt and N.
-**dt** - was set based on the observed average duration of the algorithm update.
-The duration of algorithm update varies significantly.
-At the number of steps (N) equal to 10, the duration of an update took between 20 to 30 milliseconds, averaging at 25 milliseconds.
+**dt** - the duration of the time stamp was set at 0.1 seconds to run efficiently with the goal to cover a trajectory of roughly 1 second.
 N - the number of steps is the main driver of the computational cost associated with the algorithm.
 Therefore, the N was set based on the length of projected trajectory.
 The best behavior was achieved using 10 steps.

 ### Data preprocessing steps